segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 	- When this button is pressed, there should be a new interface which will present the following buttons:
 		- Set a Daily Schedule:
 			- A modal form should pop up after this option is selected.
+			- The user will have two options: Either set the daily schedule manually or pull from the Google Calender API using there Google account.
+Using the Google Calendar API, the backend should connect to the users account via there credentials and pull there daily calender data.
+This will automatically populate the form fields below to the best of its ability.
+If the user does not select this option, they can fill out the following form:
 			- The following fields should be added to the form:
 				- Title of the daily schedule.
 				- What time it occurs everyday.